jbrennan/SmolHTML/Smol/index.md

 With that general archictecture in mind, let's fire up Xcode and get started.

-### A Quick Tip
+### Quick Tips

 If you're coding along as you read this tutorial, I highly recommend typing out all the code yourself, instead of copying and pasting.
 In my experience, I find this forces you to slow down and work more deliberately, and I think it'll help you understand things better in the process.

 I'd also recommend changing things as you move along.
 None of what I've written is the definitive way to write this code, and you could probably put your own spin on it.
 Or extend it to do even more!

+The code I'll be showing in this tutorial is more or less "finished" as is (we won't be building to much of it iteratively, because that would take up a whole book!), but please know my browser *was* built iteratively (you can check out the git history if you'd like to see my stumbles as I went!).
+Some bits of code in the tutorial will depend upon code we haven't written yet, so please use your imagination if things don't compile at every stage.

+Finally, I won't be providing any unit tests in the tutorial, but you may very well like to include some, especially if you decide to extend your browser after you're done.
+I find programming languages lend themselves very well to unit testing, as they have well defined inputs and outputs.

 ## Starting the project

 Create a new Xcode project using a SwiftUI template.
 I called my browser `Smol` because it's very tiny, but feel free to let your creativity shine here.
 I made my browser be a Mac app just for ease of playing around with, but you could make yours an iOS app if you wanted, everything will work more or less the same.
-I would make sure testing is enabled (but feel free to delete the UI tests target, as we'll really only be using Unit Tests here)

 In your project settings Info tab, add key for "App Transport Security Settings," and inside that add a key for "Allow arbitrary loads," setting its value to Yes.
-This will let us load http and https content from anywhere on the internet and is not enabled by default.
+This will let us load http and https content from anywhere on the internet and it's not enabled by default.

 ## Tokenizing

-Tokenizing is the process of breaking down our program from a `String` into an array of `Token` elements, by scanning through the program character by character as we find different tokens.
+Tokenizing is the process of breaking down our program from a `String` into an array of `Token` elements, by scanning through the program character by character to build up different tokens.
 We'll make 3 types: `Token`, `ScanningCursor`, and `Tokenizer`.

 `Token` will be a small data struct that combines a token `Kind` with the text that makes it up.
 You could also include other data like where in the program this token is located (which would be helpful in showing errors to someone writing html), but it's not strictly necessary here.